calaldees/teachingWorkshops/teacherTraining/primary.md

 * can't read
 * can't easily use a keyboard and mouse
-* get sporadic access to a poorly maintained computer room Is scratch programing realistic?
+* get sporadic access to a poorly maintained computer room Is scratch programming realistic?

 The Year 6 projects listed here are something that I wish GCSE students could do.

-All tasks are project based (computing is a taught as part of an integrated curriculum.
+All tasks are project based (computing is a taught as part of an integrated curriculum).

 ### Book: Primary in action (Yasemin Allsop and Ben Sedman)